HapticFinance/EIL_UNIV3/README.md

-# EIL research
+# IL research

-This is an implementation of the whitepaper "Concentrated Liquidity Analysis in Uniswap V3" [1] in the R language.
-The code implements the analytical computation of expected impermanent loss (EIL) for Uniswap V3 and other ideas presented in the paper.
-It will produce a pdf with the results of the simulation.
+This code implements concepts introduced in recent research papers on Uniswap V3 such as :

+  - Analytical computation of expected impermanent loss (EIL) [1]
+  - Analytical computation of impermanent loss per liquidity (UIL) and static replication with options [2]

 This work is part of the research conducted while designing the Haptic protocol.